astronomer/docs/astro/astro-support.md

 - A newly deployed production DAG is not working, even though it worked successfully in a development or test environment.
 - The Airflow UI is unavailable.
-- You can't deploy code to your Deployment, but existing DAGs and tasks run as expected.
+- You can't deploy code to a production Deployment, but existing DAGs and tasks run as expected.
 - You need to [modify a Hybrid cluster setting](manage-hybrid-clusters.md) that is required for running tasks, such as adding a new worker instance type.
 - Task logs are missing in the Airflow UI.